senthil338/Software-Engineer-Interview/README.md

 1. Pre-order traversal (root-left-right)
 2. Post-order traversal - (left-right-root)
 3. In-order traversal (left-root-right) - For Binary Search Tree "in order traversal" will return shorted list.

+<p name="tries"></p>

+#### Tries

+Trie is an efficient information retrieval data structure.The term “trie” comes from the word retrieval, and is usually pronounced “try”, to distinguish it from other “tree” structures.